AdityaChondke/AdityaChondke.github.io/_posts/2024-07-03-temporal-introduction.md

 # Temporal.io Workflow Automation for Banking with Java SDK

-Welcome to the repo for automating banking workflows using Temporal.io and Java SDK.
+Welcome to the blog for automating banking workflows using Temporal.io and Java SDK.
 This guide will help you set up and run a sample workflow.
 Grab a chai, sit back, and let's get started!

 ## Why Temporal.io?